 An educational curricula was pilot tested in 2020 by Extension professionals in Nebraska and Minnesota.
 It utilizes a table-top sized map game board, six pre-planned scenarios, and interactive planning by small groups to select preferred manure application sites.
-The curricula addresses:
+The original curricula addresses:

-- How far will I need to travel to manage manure nitrogen?
+How far will I need to travel to manage manure nitrogen?
 Phosphorus?

-- Which fields benefit the most agronomically from manure?
+Which fields benefit the most agronomically from manure?

-- How far can I afford to travel?
+How far can I afford to travel?

-- Which fields benefit most from manure’s soil health benefits?
+Which fields benefit most from manure’s soil health benefits?

-- What water quality risks are connected with individual fields?
+What water quality risks are connected with individual fields?

-- How can I use a weather forecast to minimize neighbor’s odor risks?
+How can I use a weather forecast to minimize neighbor’s odor risks?

-Resources Available for Adapting to Your State
+Resources are Available for Adapting to Your State

 The curricula includes:

-- a 25-square mile map,
+a 25-square mile map,

-- worksheets and one-page information sheets for each of the six scenarios.
+worksheets for each of the activities, and

 You may download electronic copies of all resources, adapt to your state, and begin sharing a highly interactive and peer-to-peer educational experience.